 If you can bear any more, I will share the rest of my top 10 in future blogs.
 Who said tax couldn’t be fun?

-If you’re facing the pain of the IR35 reforms and could do with some advice, support, a sounding board, a fresh pair of eyes or simply a hug, do please .
+If you’re facing the pain of the IR35 reforms and could do with some advice, support, a sounding board, a fresh pair of eyes or simply a hug, do please get in touch with me .